kntjspr/Trellis/README.md

 - **Username**: admin (can be changed via ADMIN_USERNAME env var)
 - **Password**: Admin123456 (can be changed via ADMIN_PASSWORD env var)

+## Future Plans

+   - Implement module installation and activation mechanisms
+   - Create a module packaging format for distribution
+   - Develop the control panel module management interface
+   - Add system monitoring capabilities
+   - Build a module marketplace for discovering and sharing modules
+   - Implement a developer toolkit for module creation
+   - Enhance system with analytics and dashboard capabilities
+   - Develop advanced module dependency management

 ## License